kleinbottle/swanlotus/content/blogs/zero-one-two-many/zero-one-two-many.md

 Physics relies on repeatable measurements.
 And all measurements rely on comparisons.
 When you weigh one kilogram of beans, you are really comparing the weight of the beans with a weight that is known to be one kilogram.
 If you are using a commercial scale, which relies on spring tension, you are really comparing the tension or compression on the spring produced by the beans with the tension or compression from the known one kilogram weight.
 And this is as true with time, distance, and anything else you care to measure, as it is with weight. _All measurements are comparisons, and for that we need two_.

-### Two in biology
+### Two in Biology

 In biology, there is the famous [double helix](https://www.genome.gov/genetics-glossary/Double-Helix)---DNA or the molecule of life is known to be like a spiral staircase or twisted ladder.
 But why two?
 Why not one?
 Or zero?
 Or three?
 Very likely because Mother Nature knew, before us, that all comparisons need two.
 And if you want to make a copy of something, you need to compare the copy with the original.
 Since life is really a process of copying, with elegant and random variations thrown in (assuming that you are not totally allergic to the [Theory of Evolution](https://www.livescience.com/474-controversy-evolution-works.html)) then, two rules again.

 Another possible reason for life's affinity with two is the insurance provided by redundancy.
 We have two kidneys, two ears, two eyes, etc., primarily because of aesthetics, balance, and design elegance, but secondarily because of redundancy.
 Someone who has lost hearing in one ear or sight in one eye can still hear or see.
 They might have lost the ability to localize sound or perceive depth, but the sensory channels are still functional.

-The number two and its powers are also at the heart of cellular fusion during conception where two---sperm and ovum---become one embryo or zygote.
-And with subsequent cellular division, the primary embryonic cell becomes two.
-So life's tango is really two => one => two, over and over again.
+The number two---and its powers like 4, 8, 16 etc.--- are also at the heart of cellular division.
+During conception two cells---sperm and ovum---become one embryo or zygote.
+But in all subsequent cellular proliferation, or mitosis, they divide in two.

 ## To sum up